salilab/saliweb/doc/modules/frontend.rst

    The full path to the file is returned.
 If the code is invalid or does not exist, or at least one chain is specified that is not in the PDB file, throw an :exc:`InputValidationError` exception.

+.. function:: sanitize_filename(filename)

+   Make sure that a user-provided string is suitable for use as a filename component (this will remove things like spaces and relative paths).
+   The sanitized version of the filename is returned.